Rosa-Luxemburg-Platz

 Rosa-Luxemburg-Platz, formerly the Bülowplatz, is a square in Berlin-Mitte, Germany.

 History

-The square is dominated by the Volksbühne and by the Karl-Liebknecht-Haus, the headquarters of the German Left Party.
+The square is dominated by the Volksbühne (the "People's Theatre", built 1913-14) and by the Karl-Liebknecht-Haus, the headquarters of the German Left Party.
 The party's predecessor, the Communist Party of Germany (KPD), opened its headquarters on the square in 1926.
+The square was also home to the headquarters of Die Rote Fahne.
+Prior to 1933 it was considered the centre of German communism, with the writer Erich Weinert penning an ode in Berlin dialect to its unique character: